South Sudan: Youths Attack U.S. Journalist

 A local journalist who witnessed the incident said the irate youths seemed to be angry at any white person, especially American nationals.

-The mob also beat up Julius Gale, a local journalist working for the Juba-based radio Bakhita.
+The mob also beat up Mr Julius Gale, a local journalist working for the Juba-based radio Bakhita.

 Mr Gale was also covering the demonstration against the US arms embargo.